aliclark/the_wooden_sword/Evolved Emergent Qualia.md

 - I philosophically adhere to a variant of Priority Cosmopsychism, where the "basic consciousness" is existence itself.
 I assert that existence is protophenomenal.
   - see also my related [theory of Actuality](Nothing%20is%20a%20Contradiction.md).
-- I hypothesise that qualia, the phenomenal, is an emergent quantity which is biologically evolved.
+- My thesis statement is that qualia, the phenomenal, is an emergent quantity which is biologically evolved.
   - Rationale: it is hard to point to any qualia that were not in fact also useful for survival
 - I predict that evolutionary theory can be used to find evidence in biology for instances of organisms where qualia is present or not present.
   - For example, perhaps qualia would require more energy to be operating, but its aid to survival outweighs the cost.
 As just one consequence to this theory, we could look for a "qualia gap", where evolved organisms suddenly become much larger and more resource intensive than their non-qualia predecessors.